In this article, I share 5 simple DIY glow in the dark epoxy table tutorials. Get the tips and guidance you need to make your epoxy table glow.

 The first epoxy layer contains fluorescent blue glow powder mixed with epoxy and the second layer contains clear epoxy resin.

-Since fluorescent blue glow powder is opaque, the clear epoxy resin allows most of the live edge to remain visible.
+Furthermore, the clear epoxy resin allows most of the live edge to remain visible.

-3. Epoxy Seashell Table that Glows
+3. Epoxy Seashell Table

 Do you wish you could take part of the beach with you after a vacation?
 If so, this DIY epoxy seashell table that glows is for you.

-The seashell resin table features reclaimed cypress wood, neutral aqua glow in the dark powder, and embedded seashells.
+First, the seashell resin table features reclaimed cypress wood, neutral aqua glow in the dark powder, and embedded seashells.

 When the lights go off, this table comes to life.